DisCoTec/discotec.github.io/2025/registration.md

 <!-- The deadline for registration has passed.
 Registering online is no longer possible. -->

+## Dietary restrictions
+Do send an email to <discotec2025@inria.fr> with subject "Dietary restrictions" should you have any.

 ## Invoices
 If you registered and need an invoice for your registration, please send an email to <discotec2025@inria.fr> with subject "Invoice Request DisCoTec" indicating:
 - your full name and email address;